 As a writer, I work in a number of areas and am always interested in tackling new projects.
-Currently, I write a monthly sex column for In Toronto Magazine, and my erotic short stories and essays appear in a number of recent and forthcoming anthologies.
-I’m also working on my first (non-fiction) book, with at least two others in the pipeline after that, based in part on my blog posts here.
-Last but not least, as a result of my graduate work, I’ve got a couple of scholarly articles forthcoming, among others in the first-ever anthology on Canadian history of sexuality, based on the proceedings from the We Demand conference of August 2011.
+My erotic short stories and essays appear in a number of recent and forthcoming anthologies.
+My blog posts here have been widely reprinted and translated into several other languages (Russian, Italian, French, Greek and more).
+I’m also (slowly) working on several book ideas.
+Last but not least, as a result of my graduate work, I have a chapter in the first-ever anthology on the history of sexuality in Canada, based on the proceedings from the We Demand conference of August 2011.

 If you’d like to hire me for a writing project or solicit a contribution to a collection, feel free to e-mail me at veryqueer3 at yahoo dot ca.

-Here are some examples of where you can find my writing, updated as of December 2012.
+Here are some examples of where you can find my writing.

 My erotic short stories have been featured in several anthologies and magazines, including:

 - “Quiet.”
-Under Her Thumb: Erotic Stories of Female Dominance.
+Under Her Thumb: Erotic Stories of Female Dominaton.
 Ed.
 D. L. King.
-San Francisco: Cleis Press, forthcoming March 2013.
+San Francisco: Cleis Press 2013.

 - “Leather: A Love Story.”
 Salacious magazine, the Leather issue (no. 3), spring 2012.